Your cause was important before the current economic downturn and it remains so now.

 Often, we need to look at the past to find our way forward.
 What was the spark that ignited the desire of your charity’s founders to make a difference in the first place?
 Your cause did not begin simply to provide services or complete projects.
 The services you currently provide and the projects you seek to complete are the outward projection of your why.
 The story behind your cause is the intrinsic life blood that needs to flow through every part of your donor communications, from your newsletter through to the Chairperson’s words on page 1 of your annual report.

-The needs you meet in the community might look different right now because of COVID-19 but your why does not.
+The needs you meet in the community might look different right now because of the current economic downturn but your why does not.
 If you have not already, it is vital to engage with your donors and potential supporters using your story and the stories of the people you are helping at this time.
 Your cause will have its own unique opportunities at your disposal to do this.
 Play to your strengths and use fundraising methods you are familiar with or those your team feels comfortable using (and remember to always provide a digital option).
 If you need some help with this, get in contact with one of AskRIGHT’s consultants.

 Why sharing your story and the stories of the people you serve is vital, particularly now